The Trustee Leadership Award

 2) Eleanor Roosevelt once said, "We gain strength, and courage, and confidence by each experience in which we really stop to look fear in the face...we must do that which we think we cannot."
 Give an example of how you have shown leadership in a time of fear or uncertainty.
 (Maximum of 500 words).

-Notification of award winners will be made by March 7 of the year of entry, consistent with the normal admission notification cycle.
+Notification of award winners will be made in early March of the year of entry, consistent with the normal admission notification cycle.

 Selection will be based on the objective assessment of demonstrated academic achievement and the promise of leadership.
 “Advantage” is not conferred by virtue of being a current Lincoln School student, or by virtue of the candidate’s financial need or lack of need.
 Selection of the “Lincoln School Merit Scholars” will be made by the Lincoln School Admission Committee, with the final review and approval by Lincoln’s Head of School.